jhofferle/jhofferle.github.io/_posts/2010-07-18-bypass-smart-card-logon-using-remote-registry-in-powershell.md

 The actual work is performed by only a few lines of code.
 Most of the script is for generating the Windows Forms GUI.
 This code was created using Sapien’s PrimalForms Community Edition.

-I now have an <a href="http://www.hofferle.com/?p=875" title="Toggle Smart Card Logon Requirement with Set-ScForceOption" target="_blank">updated version</a> that works like a PowerShell cmdlet.
+I now have an [updated version]({{"/toggle-smart-card-logon-requirement-with-set-scforceoption/"}}) that works like a PowerShell cmdlet.

 ```powershell
 #Generated Form Function